nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 ## Hello World

 Open the GadgetCLI application.
-A terminal window will open on your desktop displaying Gadget's welcome screen with `GADGET: ~$` as the prompt.
-If you haven't installed Docker, Gadget will detect the OS of the host computer and direct you to the proper url for installing.
-After you have installed Docker, Gadget's welcome screen will look someting like this (screenshot on a Mac):
+A terminal window will open on your desktop displaying Gadget's welcome screen.
+If you haven't installed Docker, Gadget will detect the OS of your host computer and direct you to the proper url for installing.
+After Docker has been installed, Gadget's welcome screen will look something like this (screenshot on a Mac):

 ![Welcome screen Mac](images/welcomeFlash.png)